Dolphin (emulator)

-Dolphin is a free and open-source video game console emulator of the GameCube and Wii that runs on Windows, Linux, macOS, Android, Xbox One, Xbox Series X and Series S.
+Dolphin is a free and open-source video game console emulator of the GameCube, Wii, and Triforce arcade system that runs on Windows, Linux, macOS, and Android.

 It had its inaugural release in 2003 as freeware for Windows.
 Dolphin was the first GameCube emulator that could successfully run commercial games.
 After troubled development in the first years, Dolphin became free and open-source software and subsequently gained support for Wii emulation.
 Soon after, the emulator was ported to Linux and macOS.
 As mobile hardware became more powerful over the years, running Dolphin on Android became a viable option.

 Dolphin has been well received in the IT and video gaming media for its high compatibility, steady development progress, the number of available features, and the ability to play games with graphical improvements over the original platforms.